-According to Consumer Reports an average family that uses disposable diapers will spend $1,600 – $2,500 to diaper one child.
+According to Consumer Reports an average family that uses disposable diapers will spend $1,600 – $2,500 to diapers per child.
 Knowing that many of us spend so much money on diapers, I went to work figuring out who had the lowest everyday price on various brands of diapers.
 I was surprised by the results and I bet you will be too.

-I compared prices on the retailer’s generic brand, Pampers, and Huggies at six retailers including Target, Costco, Walgreens, Amazon.com, Diapers.com and Cub Foods (a SuperValu-owned grocery chain in Minneapolis)*.
+I compared prices on the retailer’s generic brand, Pampers, and Huggies at six retailers including Target, Walmart, Costco, Walgreens, Amazon.com (now includes Diapers.com) and Cub Foods (a SuperValue-owned grocery chain in Minneapolis)*.
 For ease of comparing, I looked at regular prices without considering sales or coupons.
 I also assumed, for the websites, that you would buy enough quantity to qualify for free shipping.

 *Prices were gathered from physical Target, Costco, Walgreens and Cub Foods stores.
 Links throughout this article to those retailers are solely for reference purposes.

 First, let’s take a look at generic diapers (I included LUVs in this category because they were generally cheaper than most generics).
 Although Target only made it once in the cheapest list, it was typically tied or within $0.1/diaper off being in the top 2.

 Surprising finds about generic diapers